Queer In AI: A Case Study in Community-Led Participatory AI: Tensions and Challenges

 \section{Tensions and Challenges}

 As reflexivity is a core tenet of intersectionality \cite{collins2019intersectionality}, this section critically examines the tensions and challenges that emerge in the operationalization of Queer in AI's principles within its initiatives.
-The three broad themes of \textbf{hierarchy, accessibility}, and \textbf{funding} are critical challenges for any participatory or community-lead AI organization.
+From the issues with Queer in AI initiaitves discussed in the previous section, we find three common, root themes of \textbf{hierarchy, accessibility}, and \textbf{funding}.
+We argue that these are not only critical challenges for Queer in AI, but deep challengesany participatory or community-lead AI organization must address to be successful.